Danny Kaye: Hollywood fame

 He doesn't have any first name.
 Even his wife calls him just Kaplan.
 He's an illiterate, pompous character who advertises his philanthropies.
 Jack Benny or Dore Schary might say, "Kaplan, why do you hate unions so?"
 If Danny feels like doing Kaplan that night, he might be off on Kaplan for two hours.

 When he appeared at the London Palladium in 1948, he "roused the Royal family to laughter and was the first of many performers who have turned British variety into an American preserve."
 Life described his reception as "worshipful hysteria" and noted that the royal family, for the first time, left the royal box to watch from the front row of the orchestra.
 He related that he had no idea of the familial connections when the Marquess of Milford Haven introduced himself after a show and said he would like his cousins to see Kaye perform.
 Kaye stated he never returned to the venue because no way existed to recreate the magic of that time.
 Kaye had an invitation to return to London for a Royal Variety Performance in November of the same year.
 When the invitation arrived, Kaye was busy with The Inspector General (which had a working title of Happy Times).
 Warner Bros. stopped the film to allow their star to attend.
 When his Decca labelmates The Andrews Sisters began their engagement at the London Palladium on the heels of Kaye's successful 1948 appearance there, the trio was well received and David Lewin of the Daily Express declared: "The audience gave the Andrews Sisters the Danny Kaye roar!"

 He hosted the 24th Academy Awards in 1952.
-The program was broadcast on radio; telecasts of the Oscar ceremony came later.
+The program was broadcast on radio; telecasts of the Oscar ceremony started the very following year, in 1953.
 During the 1950s, Kaye visited Australia, where he played Buttons in a production of Cinderella in Sydney.
 In 1953, Kaye started a production company, Dena Pictures, named for his daughter.
 Knock on Wood was the first film produced by his firm.
 The firm expanded into television in 1960 under the name Belmont Television.

+Television

 Kaye entered television in 1956, on the CBS show See It Now with Edward R. Murrow.
 The Secret Life of Danny Kaye combined his 50,000-mile, ten-country tour as UNICEF ambassador with music and humor.
 His first solo effort was in 1960 with a one-hour special produced by Sylvia and sponsored by General Motors, with similar specials in 1961 and 1962.